benbp/markdown-presentation/PITCHME.md

 NOTE:

 Ok, this is really simple, why should I care?
+Nothing about markdown is really technically interesting
+There's some deeper meaning here about:
+- workflows
+- how the open source community works
+- how technologies succeed

+---

+*For any task, it is important to have lightweight and heavy-weight tools*

+*Tools have economies of scale*

+NOTE:

 *Personal*
 - You should have tools that get out of your way